rolypolytoy/lightning-in-a-bottle/README.md

 - LMH6629SD, an ultra-low noise Op-Amp
 - TPS7A3301RGW for power regulation
 - Several miscellaneous ceramic capacitors, SMD resistors, inductors, and other generic components.

-Powered by +5V, it has an estimated rise time of well below 10nS and a decay time of around 10 microseconds, and displays the typical charge spike + comedown typical of op-amp integrator setups.

 You can use a typical RC-CR pulse shaper or buy one from Cremat (might replace it soon but the CR-200-500ns arrived, so I don't need to make another one), but the specs of that are less important than the CSA setup.
 CSAs are better than transimpedance amplifiers for electron detection and nuclear research.